0xTaoDev/Wallet-Trades-Tracker/README.md

 Contact my for any inquiry<br>
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/_taodev_)
 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/_TaoDev_)
+<br>Feel free to suggest new ideas to enhance and optimize the tool.

 ## How it works 🔬
 Each EVM-compatible blockchain bot will **scan each new block** to find wallets **matching those in the `wallets.txt`** file.